-You can eat this dish alone, and don’t need another side to pair it with.
-But if you are wanting a bit more to pair consider making up some cauliflower rice, regular long rain or sticky rice.
-Or even reach for a rice noodle or something along those lines.
-If you plan to keep this low carb, consider that when pairing to your beef and broccoli dish.
+You can eat this dish alone, and don't need another side to pair it with.
+But if you are wanting a bit more to pair consider serving it over cauliflower rice.
+Cauli-rice is a better choice for a keto lifestyle than white rice or brown rice.

 Give this recipe a try, and see how you and your family like it.
-Best of all this taste nice the next day if you enjoy taking leftovers.
+Best of all this tastes nice the next day if you enjoy taking leftovers.
 It is also great for meal prepping for the week.
-I have done this in the past, and you just pop in the microwave or warm up on the stove for a simple but savory lunch.
+I have done this in the past, and you just pop in the microwave or warm-up on the stove for a simple but savory lunch.

 Have you made beef and broccoli at home before?
 Make a batch along with this Low Carb Teriyaki Chicken or make my Keto Stir Fry with homemade Sugar-Free Teriyaki Sauce for a healthy alternative to take-out!